 It’s important to not only get as many links as possible but also to make sure their sources are diverse.
 Choose one from your competitor's list then go to the Referring Domains report and get a list of domains that link to this specific competitor.

 By sorting these domains out by trust score, you can make a list of domains you’d most want to contact in order to improve your backlink profile.
-Just make sure they are relevant for your sphere.
+Just make sure they are relevant to your sphere.

 It’s also important to make sure that all these backlinks don’t come from the same domain as you would not want to get penalized by Google.